-How Often to Clean a Suede Coat
+How to Clean and Care for a Suede Jacket

 Equipment / Tools

 - Baby powder or cornstarch

 Oily stains are among the hardest to remove from suede surfaces.
 Applying an absorbent powder several times can gradually remove the stain.
 If the spot is still discolored, you can try dabbing the area with rubbing alcohol to loosen the staining material.